Drinking in public: Germany

-The possession of open containers of alcohol and drinking in public (street, park etc.) is legal.
+The possession of open containers of alcohol and drinking in public (streets, parks, etc.) is legal.
 Many cities forbid or restrict the consumption of alcohol in public transit or inside train stations.
 For example, the city of Hamburg made drinking on public trains and buses illegal in 2011.
 Deutsche Bahn forbids "excessive" consumption of alcohol in Berlin S-Bahn stations; violations are considered a civil and not criminal matter.
 Similarly, BVG excludes intoxicated passengers only if they threaten operational order or safety.
-The rules on trains vary considerably; the north German Metronom Eisenbahngesellschaft banned alcohol consumption on its trains in 2009, while the Deutsche Bahn sells alcohol to travelers on its trains.
-Many regional transit authorities that do not ban alcohol consumption in trains make efforts to contain disruptive behaviour, such as by providing additional dedicated trains for football (soccer) fans traveling to or from matches.
+The rules on trains vary considerably; the North German Metronom Eisenbahngesellschaft banned alcohol consumption on its trains in 2009, while the Deutsche Bahn sells alcohol to travelers on its trains.
+Many regional transit authorities that do not ban alcohol consumption in trains make efforts to contain disruptive behavior, such as by providing additional dedicated trains for football (soccer) fans traveling to or from matches.

 Hong Kong

 In Hong Kong, drinking alcoholic beverages in public is legal for adults above the age of 18.
+In 2018, Hong Kong strengthened its liquor regulations, prohibiting the sale and supply of alcohol to persons under 18 in all premises, including retail stores, as part of broader efforts to curb underage drinking.

 Hungary

-In Hungary, drinking alcohol in public is generally not illegal, but some municipalities have local laws banning public drinking with fines up to 150 000 Ft.
+In Hungary, drinking alcohol in public is generally legal, but some municipalities have local laws banning public drinking with fines up to 150 000 Ft.

 India

 Alcohol traditionally was generally frowned upon in India by all religious entities.
 Drinking in public is quite unusual on the streets but on the contrary quite usual in some areas with a bar or wine store.
-There could be several people drinking in one corner on the street, but one may not openly carry and consume a bottle of alcohol on the streets.
+There could be several people drinking on one corner of the street, but one may not openly carry and consume a bottle of alcohol on the streets.

 Italy

-Italy has no national laws against public drinking specifically, although local municipalities can issue regulations (ordinanza sindacale) that prohibit public drinking at certain locations of the municipality, or during specific times.
+Italy has no national laws against public drinking specifically, although local municipalities can issue regulations (ordinanza municipale) that prohibit public drinking at certain locations of the municipality, or during specific times.
 Local regulations must also set the fines issued to offenders.

 Despite public drinking being generally legal, national law punishes public drunkenness.
 According to article 688 of the Italian penal code, anybody who is manifestly drunk in a public setting may be fined from €51 to €309.
-The fine can be increased for repeated offenders.
+The fine can be increased for repeat offenders.